SJTU-PLV/direct-refinement-popl24-artifact/README.md

 examples (including optimized server and unoptimized server) we developed.
 The statistic shown in our submitted paper only contains the example with optimized server.
-For completeness, the statistic in our submitted paper (Client-Server row in Table 3 of the technical report) is obtained by the following command (removing `ClientServerCspec.v` and `ClientServerMRCSpec.v`):
+For completeness, the statistic in our submitted technical report (Client-Server row in Table 3) is obtained by the following command (removing `ClientServerCspec.v` and `ClientServerMRCSpec.v`):

 ```
 coqwc demo/Client.v demo/Server.v demo/Serverspec.v demo/Serverproof.v demo/ClientServerCspec2.v demo/ClientMR.v demo/ClientServerMRCSpec2.v demo/ClientServer.v